yuw4ns/comp2000_2025/README.md

-# Weather Events Game System
+# COMP2000 Assignment 2

 ## Overview

-This project extends the week 11 grid game with a weather playback system that drives live overlays and gameplay effects.
-The data is read as a stream from `data/weather.log` (same format as the server) so the marker can run it offline.
-It demonstrates design patterns, lambdas and streams end‑to‑end.
+Deriving from the content of week 11, I have added a weather playback system that adds live overlays and gameplay effects.
+The code reads from 'data/weather.log' as a stream.
+This is so that the functionallity works even when offline.
+The code demonstrates design patterns, lambdas and streams.

 ## Features